-There were no significant changes of assumptions for each of the reported plan years ended September 30, except for the following:
+There were no significant changes of assumptions for each of the reported plan years ended September 30 except for the following:

-- 2022 - The discount rate and investment rate of return used in the September 30, 2021 actuarial valuation decreased by 0.95 percentage points.
-This resulted in a lower than projected per person health benefit costs to reduce the plan's total OPEB liability by an additional \$1.1 billion in 2022.

-- 2021 - The health care cost trend rate used in the September 30, 2020 actuarial valuation increased by 0.75 percentage points for members under 65 and decreased by 1.75 percentage points for members over 65.
+- 2023 The health care cost trend rate used in the September 30, 2023 actuarial valuation decreased by 0.25 percentage points for members under 65 and increased by 1.00 percentage point for members over 65.
 In addition, actual per person health benefit costs were lower than projected.
-This reduced the plan's total OPEB liability by \$1.3 billion in 2021.

-- 2020 - The health care cost trend rate used in the September 30, 2019 actuarial valuation decreased by 0.50 percentage points.
+The valuation includes the impact of an updated experience study for periods from 2017 to 2022. - 2022 The discount rate and investment rate of return used in the September 30, 2021 actuarial valuation decreased by 0.95 percentage points.
+This resulted in a lower than projected per person health benefit costs to reduce the plan's total OPEB liability by an additional \$1.1 billion in 2022. - 2021 The health care cost trend rate used in the September 30, 2020 actuarial valuation increased by 0.75 percentage points for members under 65 and decreased by 1.75 percentage points for members over 65.
+In addition, actual per person health benefit costs were lower than projected.
+This reduced the plan's total OPEB liability by \$1.3 billion in 2021. - 2020 The health care cost trend rate used in the September 30, 2019 actuarial valuation decreased by 0.50 percentage points.
 This, in addition to actual per person health benefit costs being lower than projected, reduced the plan's total OPEB liability by an additional \$1.8 billion in 2020.

-- 2019 - The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.20 percentage points.
-The valuation also includes the impact of an updated experience study for periods from 2012 to 2017.
-This resulted in a lower than projected per person health benefit cost to reduce the plan's total OPEB liability by an additional \$1.4 billion in 2019.